 There’s no getting away from the fact that selling your property is a big deal.

-There are no certainties and lots of hard decisions to be made, underscored by the pressure of knowing that certain decisions could mean thousands of dollars less in your pocket.
+Even in today's improving property markets, there are no certainties and lots of hard decisions to be made, underscored by the pressure of knowing that certain decisions could mean thousands of dollars less in your pocket.

 But how do you avoid making poor choices and ensure a positive selling experience, while also achieving the best sale price possible?